Sexual violence has serious consequences for the mental health of survivors in the Central African Republic (CAR).

 "Miss, I congratulate you on your confidence and your courage in sharing with me your feelings and your suffering that you have never expressed to anyone outside of your family."

-For this girl, the stigma prevents her from moving forward in her life and she is blocked: she no longer goes to school because of shame, she does not talk to anyone, she only cries.
+For this young woman, the stigma prevents her from moving forward in her life and she is blocked: she no longer goes about because of shame, she does not talk to anyone.

 I reassured the survivor that her suffering was real and that I valued her courage